Hannah Clothier Hull: Career

-Hannah Clothier Hull volunteered at the College Settlement House in Philadelphia after she graduated from Swarthmore.
-She attended the Second Hague Conference for International Peace in 1907.
+Hull volunteered at the College Settlement House in Philadelphia after she graduated from Swarthmore.

+Hull attended the Second Hague Conference for International Peace in 1907.
 She was chair of the Women's Peace Party in Pennsylvania from 1914 to 1919, through World War I. In 1922 she attended the International Conference of Women held at the Hague.
-From 1928 until 1947, Hannah Clothier Hull was on the board of the American Friends Service Committee.
+From 1928 until 1947, Hull was on the board of the American Friends Service Committee.
 In 1932 Hull was a delegate to League of Nations Disarmament Conference.
 She was an officer of the American branch of the Women's International League for Peace and Freedom from 1924 until 1939, and then held the title honorary president until her death in 1958.

 She was president of the Swarthmore Woman's Club, and chaired the suffrage committee of the State Federation of Pennsylvania Women.
 She was on the board of directors at Pendle Hill, a Quaker retreat center in Wallingford, Pennsylvania.

 Personal life

 Hannah Clothier married fellow Quaker William Isaac Hull, a political science professor at Swarthmore College in 1898.
 They had two daughters, Mary and Elizabeth.
+Hull was widowed in 1939.

+Death

-She was widowed in 1939, and died in 1958, after a heart attack at her home in Swarthmore, aged 85 years.
+Hull died in 1958, after a heart attack at her home in Swarthmore, aged 85 years.
 She is buried in the family plot at West Laurel Hill Cemetery (Summit Section) in Bala Cynwyd, Pennsylvania.
 Her papers are archived in the Swarthmore College Peace Collection.